martinbiel/StochasticPrograms.jl/README.md

 ## Project Status

-The package is tested against Julia `0.7`, `1.0` branch on Linux and macOS.
+The package is tested against Julia `1.0`, `1.1` branch on Linux and macOS.
+See [NEWS](https://github.com/martinbiel/StochasticPrograms.jl/NEWS.md) for release notes.

 An older version for Julia `0.6` is available on the `compat-0.6` branch, but backwards compatibility can not be promised.